dubchild/jt2024/src/content/blog/case_floating-shelf-product-design.md

 ### **Summary**
 In the summer of 2023 I ***recieved a message on Etsy from a stranger*** that loved my cat scratchers and wanted to know if I could design a cat wall for her.
 The answer was an emphatic YES!
 I already had years of prototypes and sketches of shelf designs and a pile of unused shelf brackets.
 The aesthetics of invisible floating shelves appeal to me so ***I had a complete vision of how the shelves would work.***

-I grabbed my sketchbook and ***revisited my original sketches.*** I applied prototyping and planning skills I learned from previous personal projects.
+With sketchbook in-hand, I ***revisited my original sketches.*** I applied prototyping and planning processes I developed from previous personal projects.
 The result was a very rough idea that was good enough to get the greenlight.
-I ***designed 6 elements*** including my warp pipe scratchers.
+I ***planned out 6 elements***, including my warp pipe scratchers.
+Several ideas did not make the cut but were still worthwhile explorations.
 ![img1](../../assets/images/mario_blocks/sketch1.jpg)
 <!-- ![img1](https://placehold.co/800x400/black/696969?text=...)
 ***Collage of all aspects of the project.*** -->